PawelWaj/workshop/README.md

 - Access to the Backstage portal
 - GitHub account
-- Access to ArgoCD dashboard (for verification)
+- Access to ArgoCD dashboard

 ## Workshop Steps

 ### 1. Access the Backstage Portal

 Navigate to the Backstage portal in your browser.
+## Deployend Backstage

+kubectl -n backstage port-forward svc/backstage 7007:7007

+# Access localhost:7007

 ### 2. Create a New Component